 |School||Pennsylvania State University|

 Meet the Athlete

-Mandy Marquardt began cycling at 10 years old, competing in endurance road and track events.
+Mandy began cycling at 10 years old, competing in endurance road and track events.
 At the age of 16, she was diagnosed with type 1 diabetes.
-Marquardt balances racing and diabetes management and does not let diabetes stop her from pursuing Olympic aspirations.
+She balances racing and diabetes management and does not let diabetes stop her from pursuing Olympic aspirations.

-Marquardt lives in Allentown, Pennsylvania and is coached by Andrew Harris, training full-time with Sprinter’s Edge.
-She is a 13x U.S. National Champion, was named to the 2016 Olympic Long Team and is a 2020 Olympic hopeful.
+Mandy is a 13x U.S. National Champion and was named to the 2016 Olympic Long Team and is a 2020 Olympic hopeful.